sajswl/encryptonize-core/encryption-service/README.md

 ```bash
 make docker-build
 ```
-This wil generate an image with the tag `encryptonize`.
+This will generate an image with the tag `encryptonize`.

 In order to run the Encryption Service locally, you have two options: standalone and Docker Compose.